Roasted black bean taco salad with avocado lime dressing - a healthy vegan Mexican inspired recipe. The spicy beans add a great crunch!

 Spicy roasted black beans

-The spicy roasted black beans were a bit of an experiment, but since I love roasting chickpeas, I figured black beans should roast up nicely too – and I was right!
-You don’t want them to end up like bullets – just roast them long enough that they get slightly crispy.
+The spicy roasted black beans were a bit of an experiment, but since I love roasting chickpeas, I figured you can roast black beans too - and I was right!
+You don't want them to end up like bullets - just roast them long enough that they get slightly crispy.
 They add a brilliant crunch to this taco salad, as well as being a great vessel for all those smoky spices.
 I used paprika, cumin and chilli, but go crazy.

 The roasted black beans may be the star of the show in this taco salad, but you need a great base too.
 I used Florette's Classic Crispy salad, which contains a really nice mixture of lettuces - some frizzy leaves, some round leaves, and a few purple leaves for that big flavour.
 One of the best things about taco salads is that every bite is different, and the same can be said for these salad mixes - I love having a bit of everything in one bowl.